adaptyteam/adapty-docs/versioned_docs/version-3.0/fetch-paywalls-and-products.md

 | :-------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | Products  | List of  [`AdaptyPaywallProduct`](sdk-models#adaptypaywallproduct)  objects with: product identifier, product name, price, currency, subscription length, and several other properties. |

-## Check intro offer eligibility on iOS // TODO: proofread this
+## Check intro offer eligibility on iOS

-By default, the `getPaywallProducts` method determines eligibility for introductory, promotional and winback offers.
-If you want to display products before the SDK determines eligibility for offers, use the `getPaywallProductsWithoutDeterminingOffer` method.
+By default, the `getPaywallProducts` method checks eligibility for introductory, promotional, and win-back offers.
+If you need to display products before the SDK determines offer eligibility, use the `getPaywallProductsWithoutDeterminingOffer` method instead.

 :::note
-After displaying the initial products, make sure to call the regular `getPaywallProducts` method to update the products with the correct offer eligibility information.
+After showing the initial products, be sure to call the regular `getPaywallProducts` method to update the products with accurate offer eligibility information.
 :::

 <Tabs>